Jaron-Warren/student-workbook/src/reflections/wk6/quiz6.md

 **6.** Which component in Vue does the vue-router use to mount pages onto?
 <!-- enter you answer in the space below -->
 ```
+the <router view/> tag in the template of app.vue
 ```
 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->